nickthenorse/heli_telem_display/README.md

 	  Min and max voltages shown graphically.
 	- This main flight pack voltage per cell is also recorded as a custom variable in the Jeti flight logs.
+	- Allows user to define a time delay to allow for FBL initialisation.
+Typically need ca. 10 seconds.
+	- Allows user to specify number of samples to average voltage readings.

 This is purely for my own hobbyist and non-commercial use.
 No liability or responsibility is assumed for your own use!
 Feel free to use this code in any way you see fit to modify